BrightBlu/RLAssetAllocation/README.md

-# Reinforcement Learning Asset Allocation Project
+# Reinforcement Learning Approach for Solving Asset Allocation Problem

 This project implements and evaluates various Temporal Difference (TD) learning algorithms for asset allocation in financial markets.
 The project is now complete with multiple algorithms implemented and extensive experimental results.